MINIMALIST PARENTING GUIDE

 PS: All future digital updates are included, so you always have what you need, in one place, when you need it.

-• No yet (but working on it!).
+• Not yet (but working on it!).
 This is an e-book and by purchasing you will have access to any future digital versions and updates.
 You can also sign up to be notified when a printed version becomes available.

 • First, once you buy the guide, that’s it – there are no upsells, no mini-course funnels, no extra worksheets, and no links telling you to buy more things.